kkanto/asdasdasd2232_config/README.md

-# asdasdasd2232_config
+# ADP Toolchain Configuration
-This is config for TestProjectNameMaven1231232132232
+This repository contains the personal configuration of the ADP toolchain.

+Please see the [**official documentation**](https://github.developer.allianz.io/AgileDeliveryPlatform/toolchain-documentation) for more information.